JenniferShelton/JenniferShelton.github.io/_episodes/01-introduction.md

 ## Getting help

 `ls` has lots of other options.
-There are common ways to find out how to use a command and what options it accepts — depending on your environment.
+There are common ways to find out how to use a command and what options it accepts (depending on your environment).
 Today we will call the unix command and the use the flag `--help`.

 ```bash
 $ ls --help